Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 This will launch the entity which executed this command into the air when 30 seconds passes.

-<span style="color: #e03e2d;"><strong>This doesn't work with command blocks, use the built-in tick delay instead.</strong></span>
+<span style="color:#e03e2d"><strong>This doesn't work with command blocks, use the built-in tick delay instead.</strong></span>

 ## multicommand

 Does multiple commands at once, separated by a pipe `|`.
 Don't use this if you don't have to, will likely be removed in the future.

 **Syntax**: `/scriptevent ecs:multicommand <command: string> | <another command: string>`